 The Béziers University Institute of Technology is betting on the digital economy

-Digital technology has become its trademark.
-From the very first glance, the high-tech identity ofthe Béziers University Institute of Technology is clear.
+Digital technology is its hallmark.
+From the very first glance, the high-tech identity ofthe Béziers University Institute of Technology (IUT) is immediately apparent.
 The ultra-modern building generates electricity via solar panels and recycles rainwater.
-At night, its facade, symbolizing networks, lights up in blue.
-Inside, light wood lecture halls and tutorial and practical rooms sit alongside a learning lab, a friendly co-learning space housed in a vast gallery with colorful rectangles, like a reinvented Mondrian.
+At night, its facade—symbolizing networks—glows blue.
+Inside, a lecture hall with light wood paneling and seminar and lab rooms sit alongside a learning lab, a welcoming collaborative learning space housed in a vast gallery of colorful rectangles, like a reimagined Mondrian.

-The equipment available to the 500 or so students is clearly state-of-the-art: filmmaking equipment, motion capture devices, virtual reality headsets, 3D scanners, drones, cutting-edge software, and more.
-At the start of the 2017 academic year, a learning center will open its doors, featuring a modern library geared toward teaching, with digital tablets and acoustic partitions.
-The IUT even has a department dedicated to educational innovation, on the lookout for new techniques that can be offered to teachers.
+The facilities available to the approximately 500 students are clearly state-of-the-art: a film studio, motion capture equipment, virtual reality headsets, 3D scanners, drones, cutting-edge software… Starting in the 2017 academic year, a learning center will open its doors—a modern, education-focused library equipped with digital tablets and soundproof partitions.
+The IUT even has a department dedicated to educational innovation, constantly on the lookout for new techniques to offer to faculty members.

-Here, selective training is firmly focused on information and communication technologies.
-This is the guiding principle that links its three DUTs (university technology diplomas) at the bac +2 level: multimedia and internet professions, marketing techniques, networks, and telecommunications.
-Various three-year degrees complete the range of courses on offer.
-These include a professional degree in networks and telecommunications, as well as two university diplomas (DU): a DU in entrepreneurship in new technologies, and the DUETI, which allows students to spend a year studying abroad after obtaining their DUT.
+Here, the selective program is firmly focused on information and communication technologies.
+This is the common thread linking its three DUTs (university technology diplomas), which are two-year post-secondary programs: multimedia and internet professions, marketing techniques, and networks and telecommunications.
+Various three-year degree programs round out its educational offerings.
+These include a professional bachelor’s degree in networks and telecommunications, as well as two university diplomas (DU): a DU in entrepreneurship in new technologies, and the DUETI, which allows students to spend a year studying abroad after earning their DUT.

-As a sign of its dynamism,the Béziers University Institute of Technology was one of the first to host a Fab Lab, now in its fourth year of existence.
-With its 3D printer, connected objects, and botanical space, this place encourages mutual aid and the exchange of skills between people from different backgrounds and generations.
-To round out the training, international outreach is a reality here.
-Each year, around 20 students go abroad, while the IUT welcomes around 20 international students.
+A testament to its dynamism,the Béziers University Institute of Technology (IUT) was one of the first to host a Fab Lab, now in its fourth year of operation.
+With its 3D printer, connected devices, and botanical space, this facility fosters mutual support and the exchange of skills among people from diverse backgrounds and generations.
+To round out the educational experience, international outreach is a reality here.
+Each year, around twenty students go abroad, while the IUT welcomes about twenty international students.

 The IUT as seen by a student

-Romain Torres, first-year student in multimedia and internet professions
+Romain Torres, a first-year student in multimedia and internet studies

-"Originally from Toulouse, I chose this program because I am interested in communication, audiovisual media, and programming.
-The IUT is small and friendly, and the building is very new and nice to look at.
-The atmosphere is good, even though there isn't much interaction between students from different programs.
+“I’m from Toulouse, and I chose this program because I’m interested in communication, audiovisual media, and programming.
+The IUT is a small, intimate school, and the building is brand-new and nice to look at.
+The atmosphere is good, even though there isn’t much interaction between students from different programs.”

-In the first year of the DUT program, we study many different subjects and don't specialize yet, but I find that we learn a lot, especially about creative, audiovisual, and graphic design software.
-Another strong point, in my opinion, is the large amount of equipment available.
+In the first year of the DUT program, we take a wide variety of courses; we haven’t specialized yet, but I feel like we’re learning a lot, especially about creative, audiovisual, and graphic design software.
+Another highlight, in my opinion, is the extensive range of equipment available.

-The student union, or "corpo," which organizes events and parties, is very active.
-Since the start of the 2016 academic year, there has been a student radio station that broadcasts online every Thursday evening.
-There are two of us running it, and five or six people are involved in the broadcasts at the moment.
-We cover all kinds of topics, and it's open to everyone.
-We hope that the radio station will grow with more participants next year.
+The student union, or “corpo,” which organizes events and parties, is very active.
+Since the start of the 2016 school year, there has been a student radio station that broadcasts online every Thursday evening.
+There are two of us running it, and five or six people are participating in the shows for now.
+We cover all kinds of topics, and it’s open to everyone.
+We hope the radio station will grow with more participants next year.”

 - 8,400 square meters